 Grief is disorienting.

-It’s true, especially for someone who is experiencing grief for the first time– like a child.
+It’s true, especially for someone who is experiencing grief for the first time– and with the severity of that from loosing a child.

-How is our family doing this, all nine of us?
-Together.
+How is our family doing this, all ten of us, together?

-Be patient and walk together unconditionally allowing your children to express their fears, share their feelings, and especially cry.
+Be patient and walk together unconditionally allowing your children to express their fears, share their feelings, and especially allowing space for weeping and sadness.

 How did Jesus grieve?

-Another dear friend of ours visited me in the hospital the morning after my surgery.
+Another dear friend of ours visited me in the hospital the morning after my surgery when we lost Selah.
 I was just processing everything, after having two full days of crying.
 He said to me, “What was the first thing Jesus did when He visited Lazarus at the tomb?
 He wept.
 Jesus wept.”

-In that moment, I knew it was not only ok to weep, but that Jesus Christ Himself had modeled for us how to grieve.
+In that moment, I knew it was not only ok to weep, but that Jesus Christ Himself had modeled for us how to grieve and actually, how to grieve with others.
 He wept!

 Be Strong and Courageous